 A jar of homemade hot honey with bourbon on a brown plate next to peppers with a tan background.

 The first time I had hot honey was drizzled over a soppressata pizza at a local restaurant here in Reno.
 And ever since, I always have at least one jar in the pantry.
 I’m obsessed!
-I drizzle it over hot honey Brussels sprouts, bacon corn fritters, and even garlic butter chicken wings.
+I drizzle it over whipped goat cheese, these crispy bacon corn fritters, and even my famous garlic butter chicken wings.

 So needless to say, it was about time that I learn how to make my own.
 But, it’s me, so I also added a splash of bourbon!
 The combo of caramelized honey, spicy peppers, and oaky bourbon is just ridiculous.

-Here’s just a few more reasons you should definitely make this recipe!
+Here’s just a few more reasons I absolutely love this recipe!

 • It takes literally 5 minutes of prep.
 So beyond easy.